wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/cloud-licensing/includes/3-prerequisites-deployment.md

 - User should also have the required licenses for MVM and its dependencies.

-- Follow the Allow-listing process for MVM (see Lab 0: Environment Preparation & Prerequisites)
+- Follow the Allow-listing process for MVM

 ## Deployment